PhilipDavis/LRMouseWheel/README.md

 32-bit Lightroom for Windows plugin that adds mousewheel support

+**This is not actively maintained.
+But I'm not opposed to updating it if people express interest in using it**

 I wrote this about three years ago and recently decided to open source it...
 Not necessarily because I think anyone will use it... but just to have a record that I did it.